-- 1/2 teaspoon dry mustard (or other flavours, see above for suggestions)
+- 1/2 tsp dry mustard (or other flavors, see above for suggestions)

 - 1 cup oil (see notes)

-- Place the egg yolk, salt and mustard powder (or any other powdered spices) in a blender.
+- Place the egg yolk, salt, and mustard powder (and any other powdered spices) in a large bowl.

-- Mix the lemon juice and vinegar in a small bowl then start the blender on low and pour half of the acids into the yolk mixture.
+- Mix the lemon juice and vinegar in a small bowl.
+Whisk the egg yolk, and add half of the acids into the yolk mixture, whisking the entire time.

-- Keep the blender running on medium as you add in 2 tbsp of the oil, and keep blending until the liquid starts to thicken and lighten.
+- Keep the whisking as you add in 2 Tbsp of the oil, and keep blending until the liquid starts to thicken and lighten.
 (See the photo above for an example).
 It’s important to get the oil and acids to start emulsifying before you add any more liquid.
 This initial emulsification is what holds the mayo together.

-- Once the oil has started emulsifying, start slowly pour in 1/2 of the oil.
+- Once the oil has started emulsifying, slowly pour in another 1/2 of oil.

-- Next add in the rest of the lemon juice mixture.
+- Next, add the rest of the acids, whisking the whole time.

-- And continue blending as you add the rest of the oil.
+- Continue whisking as you add the rest of the oil.
 It should all come together in a beautiful smooth emulsion.
-See the photo above for a picture of the change in colour from yellow to white as it emulsifies.
+See the photo above for a picture of the change in color from yellow to white as it emulsifies.

 - Leave the mayonnaise to sit out at room temperature for 1 to 2 hours so that the acid can kill any bacteria that might be in the eggs.
-(A natural way of preserving mayonnaise.
+It’s a natural way of preserving mayonnaise.
 Check out the notes to add probiotics and healthy fats to this mayonnaise!

 - I usually use sunflower seed oil, however, you can use any light oil that you want: safflower, canola, or corn.
-To add heavier oils (like avocado oil, olive oil, or flax seed oil), mix 1/3 cup olive oil with 2/3 cups of a lighter oil.
-Using only olive oil will result in a slightly heavier mayonnaise with a light green tinge.
+To add heavier oils (like avocado oil, olive oil, or flax seed oil), mix 1/3 cup of a heavier oil with 2/3 cup of lighter oil.
+The result is slightly heavier mayonnaise with a slightly green or tan tinge.

 Keywords: mayo, aioli, probiotic, fermented, keto, gluten free, paleo, sandwiches, dips, barbecues, salads, flavours